Hazur Sahib: History

-Sachkhand (literally "region of Truth") had been used by Guru Nanak Sahib Ji to mean the abode of God.
-Ranjit Singh had the present building of the Takhat Sahib constructed with money, artisans, and labor sent from Punjab during the early 1830s.
-Around the same time, the 3rd Nizam of Hyderabad Kingdom a Muslim ruler of the Deccan Region raised a contingent of Northern Sikhs as part of his army.
-Most of these men settled permanently in Hyderabad State.

-The control of Takhat Sachkhand Sri Hazoor Sahib, which had formerly passed into the hands of Udasi Sikh priests was regained by the Sikhs under the influence of the Singh Sabha Movement of the late nineteenth century.
-Some of the 'rituals and ceremonies connected with working' are peculiar to this Takhat Sahib.
-In 1956 an Act was passed by the legislature of Hyderabad under which the management of the Takhat Sahib and other historical Gurdwaras was legally placed under a 17-member Gurudwaras Board and a five-member Managing Committee.

-The Takht houses both the Sri Guru Granth Sahib ji and the Sri Dasam Granth.
-This follows the pattern of Takht Sri Patna Sahib.

-Nanded is the city where Baba Banda Singh Bahadur had his ashram and Baba Banda Singh started his journey of Khalsa victory.

-The shrine differs from other historical places of Sikh worship, here all ancient customs which were practised at the time of the Guru are still practiced, for example, sandal-wood tilak is still applied on the foreheads of priests and local devotees.

-While all the functions are carried out by the priests in the outer room, the inner room is a vault that houses valuable objects, weapons and other personal belongings of the Guru.
+All the functions are carried out by the priests in the outer room.
+The inner room is a vault that houses valuable objects, weapons and other personal belongings of the Guru.
 No one except the head priest can enter the vault.

 Heritage conservation

 Sikh historians and scholars have raised alarms regarding the plight of Sikh historical heritage within the Takht Hazur Sahib complex.
 Many historical structures have been destroyed by the takht's management committee, much to the dismay of a vocal section of Sikhs who pleaded for these sites to be preserved in their original state.
 Sharad Chalikwar, a consultant engineer, and Kiran Kalamdani, a restoration architect, had come up with restoration plans to save the historical buildings but Hazur Sahib's management committee ended-up demolishing the buildings under the guise of Kar Seva renovations.

 The buildings that were destroyed include: